 The value of IIoT is that it allows companies to take advantage of existing infrastructure to automate processes requiring data collection; there is no need to build internal networks or data centers from scratch.
 With low-cost, high-quality sensors becoming more accessible, the IoT may soon become ubiquitous in industrial processes.

-Nathan Peter, manager of SRC’s Development Engineering and Manufacturing team, says, “Industry has used computing and data communication technologies for many years...these systems were typically built with infrastructure that was independent of public Internet networks.
+Nathan Peter, Digital Systems Lead for SRC’s Development Engineering team, says, “Industry has used computing and data communication technologies for many years...these systems were typically built with infrastructure that was independent of public Internet networks.
 IIoT is accomplishing the same remote monitoring and control objectives, but with Internet-connected devices.”

 But there are still challenges to face before IIoT systems are commonplace.
 Security and data quality are the most obvious hurdles, which require a level of expertise to assess needs, plan equipment and install systems safely and efficiently.
 If critical processes are involved – which is often the case in industrial workplaces – concerns about privacy, reliability and remote access are extremely important.

-The challenges of end-to-end design for IIoT systems is something SRC’s Development Engineering and Manufacturing team work to resolve.
+The challenges of end-to-end design for IIoT systems is something SRC’s Development Engineering team work to resolve.
 Nathan Peter identified the three most important considerations when developing an IIoT system:

 - Network security and reliability – protecting data in transit through encryption and working within the constraints of network communications, including limitations around bandwidth, latency and continuity (e.g., how communications are affected by network outages.)

 - Data security – managing big data and controlling access to vast amounts of sensitive information, including financial, technical and intellectual property.

 - Remote access to field devices – making sure only authorized personnel have access to devices that have real-world functions, such as cameras, actuators and output switches.
 This includes being aware of back-door vulnerabilities embedded in the hardware.